rstudio/plumber/_includes/intro.md

 {% highlight r %}
 # myfile.R

-#' @get /mean
+#! @get /mean
 normalMean <- function(samples=10){
   data <- rnorm(samples)
   mean(data)
 }

-#' @post /sum
+#! @post /sum
 addTwo <- function(a, b){
   as.numeric(a) + as.numeric(b)
 }
 {% endhighlight %}

 These comments allow plumber to make your R functions available as API endpoints.
+You can either prefix the comments with `#!` or `#'` but we recommend the former since `#'` will conflict with the Roxygen package.

 {% highlight r %}
 > library(plumber)